 There are more than 30,000 works of art listed on the international Art Loss Register, and the FBI estimates the market for stolen art to be in the area of $6 billion a year.

-For more information on art heists and other well-planned robberies, steal a look at the links on the next page.
+For more information on art heists and other well-planned robberies, steal a look at the links below.

 - 2 Paintings Stolen From Zurich Museum Didn't Get Far.
 New York Times.
 February 20, 2008. http://www.nytimes.com/2008/02/20/world/europe/20zurich.html

 - $163 Million Art Heist In Zurich.
 CBS News.com.
 February 11, 2008. http://www.cbsnews.com/stories/2008/02/11/world/main3815033.shtml

 - Armed robbers stole works by Cezanne, Degas, Monet and Van Gogh valued at more than $163 million from a Zurich museum.
 Museum Security Network.
 February 12, 2008. http://www.museum-security.org/wordpress/?p=200